MetaMask/snaps/packages/snaps-simulator/README.md

 # Snaps Simulator

-A simulator for MetaMask Snaps, to be used for testing and development. [metamask.github.io/snaps/snaps-simulator/staging/](https://metamask.github.io/snaps/snaps-simulator/staging/)
+A simulator for MetaMask Snaps, to be used for testing and development.
+The latest version can be found [here](https://metamask.github.io/snaps/snaps-simulator/latest/).

 ## Contributing